SamP722/SQL-Final-Project/starting_with_questions.md

 Answer:

 The top two countries were Spain(10) and the USA (4).
 The table shows that the average for all other countries was only 1 product per purchase.
+A bit confusing and frustrating as the first question contradicts this point and further investigation is needed.